-Use our online catalogue to search descriptions of thousands of archives, books, images, maps and pamphlets and see what’s available for you to consult on your visit.
+Search our online catalogue descriptions of archives, books, images, maps and pamphlets.
+See what’s available for you to consult on your visit.

 The library collections include

-- Over 20,000 books and pamphlets dating from the 16th century to the present day, providing extensive coverage of the many aspects of the recorded history of Tower Hamlets.
+- Over 20,000 books and pamphlets.
+They date from the 16th century to the present day.
+The material has extensive coverage of the history of Tower Hamlets and London-wide.

-- Electoral registers for the area of Tower Hamlets from 1901, digitised versions of which are available up to 1965 via Ancestry Library Edition.
+- Electoral registers for Tower Hamlets from 1901.
+Digital versions are available up to 1965 via Ancestry Library Edition.

 - London trade directories from 1800.

-- Cuttings Collection, consisting of over 400 boxes of newspaper and periodical articles and printed ephemera, a substantial amount of which dates from the 19th century.
+- Cuttings Collection - over 400 boxes of newspaper cuttings, articles and ephemera.
+Many date from the 19th century.

 - Over 25,000 photographs and illustrations.
-Over 80 boxes of photographs cover general street scenes arranged alphabetically, while the remainder of the collection is arranged by subject.
-A sample collection of our photographs are available to view online in our Digital Gallery.
+Over 80 boxes contain photographs of street scenes arranged by place.
+The rest of the collection by subject.
+View a selection of digital copies in our Digital Gallery.

-- Over 2,000 maps and plans dating from the 17th century (with copies of 16th century) to the present day.
-The collection includes large-scale Ordnance Survey maps, street plans and some early parish and estate maps.
-A small selection of maps from our collections is available to view online via Layers of London.Over 500 periodical titles, including local newspapers from 1853 on microfilm.
-Historic local and national newspapers can also be viewed onsite on the British Newspaper Archive.
+- Over 4,000 maps and plans dating from the 17th century (with copies of 16th century) to the present day.
+These include Ordnance Survey maps, street plans and early parish and estate maps.
+Some digital copies are available via Layers of London.Over 500 periodical titles, including local newspapers from 1853 on microfilm.
+Historic local and national newspapers are also available on the British Newspaper Archive.

-- Local census returns for the whole borough from 1841 to 1891 and parish registers of seven of the oldest parish churches on microfilm, which can also be viewed online via Ancestry Library Edition.
+- Local census returns for Poplar, 1821 and 1831.
+1841 to 1891 census returns and parish registers of seven of the oldest churches on microfilm.
+Also available online via Ancestry Library Edition.

-- Over 100 films and videos on a variety of local topics.
-Most of our moving image collection is stored externally in specialist storage conditions provided by London Metropolitan Archives as part of our partnership with London’s Screen Archive, however reference copies of many titles are available to view in our reading room.
-A selection of these can also be viewed on the London’s Screen Archives website and our YouTube channel.
+- Over 100 films and videos on local topics.
+Originals are kept in special storage conditions at London Metropolitan Archives.
+This is the result of our partnership with London’s Screen Archive.
+Reference copies of many titles are available to view in our reading room.
+A selection is also available on London’s Screen Archives website and our YouTube channel.

 The archive collections include

-- extensive local authority records of Tower Hamlets Council and its predecessor governance bodies especially the former Metropolitan Boroughs of Bethnal Green, Poplar and Stepney.
-Dating from the 16th century onward records include minutes, rate books and correspondence files.
+- extensive local authority records of Tower Hamlets Council.
+Also archives of predecessors, the Metropolitan Boroughs of Bethnal Green, Poplar and Stepney.
+Dating from the 16th century to present they include minutes, files, plans and rate books.

-- documents of many local individuals and organisations, including some places of worship and schools, local clubs and societies, and some businesses.
+- documents of local individuals and organisations.
+These include some places of worship, schools, clubs, societies and some businesses.

-- over 8,000 title deeds recording the transfer of properties in the borough, which are indexed by name and place.
+- over 8,000 title deeds relating to properties in the borough from 1384 onward.
+Search our online catalogue and onsite index by name and place.

-- audio-visual records include about 100 sound recordings including oral histories and 60 films and videos of local interest.
+- audio-visual records.
+These include over 100 sound recordings including oral histories.
+There are over 60 films and videos of local interest.

-We hold a unique collection of original paintings.
-The majority of these have been digitised and are available to view for free on the Art UK website.
-The originals are not usually available to consult in the Reading Room due to their size, specialist handling requirements and availability online.
+We hold a unique collection of original paintings of the East End.
+Digital copies are available to view for free on the Art UK website.
+The originals are not available to consult in the Reading Room.
+This is due to their size, specialist handling requirements and availability online.

-Although most of our unique collections can only be viewed in our Reading Room, we also provide access to a wide range of digital resources online, including family history databases, historic newspapers, digitised archives, oral history recordings, maps and online exhibitions.
-For further information on these resources, use the links in the menu on the right or below if using mobile device, and to browse our collection digitised historic photographs see our Digital Gallery.
+Most of our unique collections are available to consult as originals in our Reading Room.
+We also provide access to digital resources online.
+These include family history databases, newspapers, digitised archives, oral history recordings, maps and online exhibitions.
+Click on the menu links for further details.
+Browse digitised historic photographs in our Digital Gallery.

-For historical birth, marriage and death certificates, search and order copies online via the General Register Office.
+Search and order copies of historical birth, marriage and death certificates online.
+Visit the General Register Office.

-For records of the City and London-wide local government including the City of London Corporation, Greater London, Middlesex and London County Councils, further archives of organisations relating to Tower Hamlets and most local parish records visit London Metropolitan Archives.
+London Metropolitan Archives holds the archives of City and London-wide local government.
+These include records of the City of London, Greater London, Middlesex and London County Councils.
+Also archives of organisations relating to Tower Hamlets and most local parish records.
 Extensive images of local interest are available via Collage London’s Picture Library.

-Further records relating to London and the East End are held by the Bishopsgate Institute Special Collections and Archives.
+Material relating to London and the East End is available at Bishopsgate Institute Special Collections and Archives.

-For records of central government which often include documents created by local organisations and individuals visit The National Archives.
+Records of central government include documents created by local organisations and individuals.
+Visit The National Archives.

-You can also search The National Archives Discovery Catalogue to find descriptions and the location of archives held elsewhere in the UK.
+Search The National Archives Discovery Catalogue for descriptions.
+You can also find the location of archives held elsewhere in the United Kingdom.
 Click ‘extended search’ and ‘Record Creators’ tab to search for organisations and individuals.
-You can also search Find an Archive for contact details of other archive repositories including our neighbours Hackney Archives and Newham Archive and Local Studies Library.
+Find an Archive provides contact details.
+Listed are our neighbours Hackney Archives and Newham Archive and Local Studies Library.